jameslamb/conference-notes/Berkeley_Data_Dialogs/berkeley_data_dialogs.md

 	- combines ML, SQL, streaming
 	- extends Scala idioms, as well as R/Python DataFrame idioms
 - what is Apache SystemML?
-	- machine learning sysem for running distributed linear algebra on top of Apache Spark
+	- machine learning system for running distributed linear algebra on top of Apache Spark
 	- exposes high-level R-like and Python-like languages focused on linear algebra
 	- APIs for Python, Scala, Spark
 - takeaways:
 	- Nice case study for a small-scale use case to a bigger validation study
-	- if youn understand your data and the assumptions behind it, you can create a more tractable ML problem
+	- if you understand your data and the assumptions behind it, you can create a more tractable ML problem

 **F. Data Viz and Design Thinking**